jwrg/dictionarium/README.md

-Here then, is *Dictionarium Gallovidii Linguae Latinae*, a Latin-English dictionary written from the perspective of an English person (engineer?) learning the Latin language from a small number of primary sources and a larger number of literary secondary sources.
+Here then, is *Dictionarium Gallovidii Linguae Latinae*, a Latin-English dictionary written from the perspective of an English-speaking person (engineer?) learning the Latin language from a small number of primary sources and a larger number of literary secondary sources.

 The document is not yet finished, but I am pretty determined to learn this stuff, so expect actual progress